chronopsychiatry/UK-Biobank-Time-Dimensions-Project/README.md

 The **Rhythms of Life** project is a Maynooth University-led research project investigating biological rhythms in the UK Biobank cohort.

-Key contacts for the project are: [insert details]
+Key contacts for the project are: Cathy Wyse & Amber Roguski

 This repository contains all the information and code required to: